Everyday Is Like Sunday: Cover versions

 "Everyday Is Like Sunday" was covered by the Pretenders for the soundtrack to the film Boys on the Side.
 Morrissey commented at the time, "I do know that Chrissie Hynde is doing 'Everyday Is Like Sunday.'
 I've heard a demo version and, well, my cheeks are moist."
 The song has also been covered by 10,000 Maniacs (as a B-side to their single "Candy Everybody Wants"); the Estonian pop group Mr. Lawrence; the Armageddon Dildos (on the "Come Armageddon" maxi-single) and Mikel Erentxun (on his album Acrobatas).
 Colin Meloy of The Decemberists included the song on Colin Meloy Sings Morrissey.
 The Mexican tribute act Mexrrissey featured it (as "Cada Día Es Domingo") on their 2015 No Manchester album, and Canadian band The Tea Party released a cover as a bonus track on their 2021 album Blood Moon Rising.

+In 2007, the alternative rock band Fate Or Trouble released a cover of "Everyday Is Like Sunday" as its debut single.
+The release received a positive single review from Billboard.

 A mostly instrumental version (containing only the title lyric) was used in the NFL Network's "When all you want is football" television ad campaign.